TerrainLab/ml-crop-planning/README.md

 > A Naive Bayes classification system for agricultural crop recommendation based on soil nutrients and environmental conditions.

+**COMP 3009: Applied Math for Data Science and AI**
+University of Denver
-**COMP 3009 Final Project** University of Denver, Ritchie School of Engineering and Computer Science **Team**: Debasis Pani, Noah Sprenger, Sahithi Challapalli
+**Team**: Debasis Pani, Noah Sprenger, Sahithi Challapalli

 ---